mwynston/vdi-linux/Ubunutu-Desktop-VM-Build-Guide.md

-# Ubuntu Server VM Build Guide (with GUI + RDP)
+# Ubuntu Server VM Build Guide (with GUI + RDP, Static IP)

 This guide documents the full step-by-step process for building an Ubuntu 24.04.3 Server VM with libvirt/KVM, using cloud-init/autoinstall to run unattended.
 It installs a lightweight desktop (XFCE) and RDP support so you can connect from your iPad or other clients.
+The VM is configured with a static IP: **192.168.1.7/24** and gateway **192.168.1.254**.

 ---